#1-Reward for Tznius:

 much bracha v'hatzlacha.

-heard a beautiful story in a shiur given by Rabbi Avrohom M. Alter that is available online.
-He said the story in the name
+M. Alter that is available online.
+He said the story in the name of Rebbetzin Kanievsky.

-March, someone packed a car with 100 kilos of explosives and parked it at the Cine Mall in Haifa.
-It was parked near a supporting
+In March, someone packed a car with 100 kilos of explosives and parked

-causing the gas tanks to explode.
-In that very popular mall, the consequences would have been too horrendously tragic to
+pillar, but other cars in the lot would have caught fire causing the gas tanks to explode.
+In that very popular mall, the

-explosion did not happen.
-A passerby spotted some smoke coming from the car and alerted the police whose sappers were able
+The explosion did not happen.
+A passerby spotted some smoke coming

-to come and defuse the explosives.
+from the car and alerted the police whose sappers were able to come and defuse the explosives.

-Ehud Olmert recognized this was a miracle, although he attributed it to the alertness of civilians.
+Even Ehud Olmert recognized this was a miracle, although he attributed

 Here's what really happened:

-Several weeks before this event, a girl in Haifa who had been sick and
+Several weeks before this event, a girl in Haifa who had been sick and went for tests was told she had stomach cancer.

-went for tests was told she had stomach cancer.
-The tumor was so big, and had metastasized, and there was nothing the doctors
+The tumor was so big, and had metastasized, and there was nothing the doctors could do.
+They told her to go home for her

 This